coredns/coredns/GOVERNANCE.md

 Changes in project governance (GOVERNANCE.md) can be initiated by opening a GitHub PR.
 The PR should only be opened no earlier than 6 weeks before the end of a committee member's term.
 The PR should be kept open for no less than 4 weeks.
-The PR can only be merged following the same voting process as in `Changes in Project Steeting Committee Membership`.
+The PR can only be merged following the same voting process as in `Changes in Project Steering Committee Membership`.

 ## Decision-making process